Last Updated on February 8, 2024 by Carne Diem

 Add the 1 cup of crushed ginger snaps and 1 tablespoon of cranberries to the sauce.
 Bring the sauce to a boil for about 3 minutes.
 Finally, reduce the heat to a simmer and cook until thickened (about 5 minutes more), stirring frequently.

-Traditionally the German Pot Roast is served along with spaetzle and a traditional red cabbage called rotkohl.
+Traditionally the German Pot Roast is served along with spaetzle, and a traditional red cabbage called rotkohl.
+It also goes great with our German Kasespätzle with Bacon.
 To serve, slice the meat, top with sauce and serve along with your chosen sides.
 For us spaetzle is a must, be we also included some red cabbage sauerkraut to round out the meal.
-If you need a dessert check out our German Black Forest Cheesecake.
+If you need a dessert, check out our German Black Forest Cheesecake.

 Thanks again for visiting Carne Diem.
 If you tried and enjoyed our recipe, please share with others.
 Also don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog, we love to see your pics!
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.